WebAssembly/component-model/design/mvp/Explainer.md

 shared-nothing functions, resources, components, and component instances:

-The `func` type constructor describes a component-level function definition that takes and returns a list of `valtype`.
-In contrast to [`core:functype`], the parameters and results of `functype` can have associated names which validation requires to be unique.
-To improve the ergonomics and performance of the common case of single-value-returning functions, function types may additionally have a single unnamed return type.
-For this special case, bindings generators are naturally encouraged to return the single value directly without wrapping it in any containing record/object/struct.
+The `func` type constructor describes a component-level function definition that takes a list of uniquely-named `valtype` parameters and optionally returns a `valtype`.

 The `resource` type constructor creates a fresh type for each instance of the containing component (with "freshness" and its interaction with general